cgoodrum/CMPLXSYS_530/README.md

 **_Interaction Topology_**

-_Description of the topology of who interacts with whom in the system.
-Perfectly mixed?
-Spatial proximity?
-Along a network?
-CA neighborhood?_
+The interaction topology here will not exist within a spatial-dependent environment.
+Instead, it will act more along the lines of a genetic algorithm type of interaction environment, where agents are chosen at random and interact with each other.

 **_Action Sequence_**

 _What does an agent, cell, etc. do on a given turn?
 Provide a step-by-step description of what happens on a given turn for each part of your model_

-1. Step 1
-2. Step 2
-3. Etc...
+1. 'n' number of agents are randomly selected from the population.
+2. Each agent interacts with the other selected agents, and cast their votes depending on their interaction rules.
+3. A vote is held between the selected agents.
+4. The winning of the vote determines how the preferences are updated for the next round (in the function and fuzy logic sets), as well as what the response surface looks like.

 &nbsp;
 ### 4) Model Parameters and Initialization

-_Describe and list any global parameters you will be applying in your model._
+_Describe and list any global parameters you will be applying in your model:

+Number of agents: Defined by the number of each type of agent.
+Negotation
+Fuzzy rule matrix: This is a pre-defined method for the rules activated when the negotiations have ocurred.

 _Describe how your model will be initialized_